busoc/assist/README.md

 to create command schedules in order to put instruments in a correct configuration for ISS day and SAA passes.

 Assist goal is to build the command text files necessary for the on-board daily schedule execution.
 This daily schedule ensures that science is maximized during the eclipse passes and that the instruments are in a correct configuration for eclipse and SAA passes.

+# scheduling commands

+As state above, assist is used to schedule the commands execution on board.
+To perform this task, it uses different "algorithm" to schedule MXGS and MMIA.
+This section describes briefly how assist works for both of the instruments.

+## scheduling ROCON/ROCOFF (MXGS)

+MXGS should be put on at the beginning of each ISS night and off at the end of each of ISS night.

+Howver, assist should take into account crossing of SAA during the night.
+Indeed, when a SAA crossing is detected, another block of commands (AZM) should be executed before the ROCOON/ROCOFF.
+The corner cases are when the crossing of SAA occurs at the beginning or at the end of the ISS night.

+Another additional case taken into account is that assist can not schedule a ROCON/ROCOFF pair if the duration of the night is too short (this value is specified in the options)

+## scheduling CERON/CEROFF (MMIA)

+CERON are scheduled by assist before the first night where there is a SAA pass longer than a configured value.

+CEROFF are scheduled by assist before the first night where there is no SAA pass longer than a configured value.

 # assist input